glue-viz/glue-solar/docs/developers-guide.rst

     tox -e <name_of_env>

-This will create a test environment in “.tox” and build, install ``Glue-Solar`` and runs the entire test suite.
+This will create a test environment in “.tox” and build, install glue-solar and runs the entire test suite.
 This is the method that our continuous integration (CI) uses.
 Please note that individual unit tests can only be run on its own with ``pytest``, with ``tox`` the entire test suite is run per invocation of the command.

 Basic Glue Concepts
 -------------------
-For a thorough treatment of the concepts used in ``Glue``, we recommend going through the official documentation specifically for writing custom viewers, which is a three-part series, to be found at `Writing a custom viewer for glue <http://docs.glueviz.org/en/latest/customizing_guide/viewer.html>`__, `Writing a custom viewer for glue with Qt <http://docs.glueviz.org/en/latest/customizing_guide/qt_viewer.html>`__ as well as `Writing a custom viewer for glue with Qt and Matplotlib <http://docs.glueviz.org/en/latest/customizing_guide/matplotlib_qt_viewer.html>`__, in detail in the order stated, as the series progresses in difficulty accordingly.
-Broadly speaking, to be a proficient ``Glue`` developer, you will need to familiarize themselves with the notions of state classes, the layer artist, and the data viewer.
-These are indispensable parts for a custom viewer, which is important for developing your own tailored solar physics visualization solutions apart from the tools we provide with the ``Glue-solar`` plugin.
-Also, to add support for alternate data formats, you will need to have the concept of a data factory, which is based on the native data structures of ``Glue``.
+For a thorough treatment of the concepts used in glue, we recommend going through the official documentation specifically for writing custom viewers, which is a three-part series, to be found at `Writing a custom viewer for glue <http://docs.glueviz.org/en/latest/customizing_guide/viewer.html>`__, `Writing a custom viewer for glue with Qt <http://docs.glueviz.org/en/latest/customizing_guide/qt_viewer.html>`__ as well as `Writing a custom viewer for glue with Qt and Matplotlib <http://docs.glueviz.org/en/latest/customizing_guide/matplotlib_qt_viewer.html>`__, in detail in the order stated, as the series progresses in difficulty accordingly.
+Broadly speaking, to be a proficient glue developer, you will need to familiarize themselves with the notions of state classes, the layer artist, and the data viewer.
+These are indispensable parts for a custom viewer, which is important for developing your own tailored solar physics visualization solutions apart from the tools we provide with the glue-solar plugin.
+Also, to add support for alternate data formats, you will need to have the concept of a data factory, which is based on the native data structures of glue.